duneanalytics/docs/docs/query/materialized-views.md

 ## Missing functionality
 We still have several more things to work on.
 Things we know that aren’t working include:

-1. Deleting a materialized view (although you can turn off the schedule for now)
-2. Hiding/showing a materialized view in the right context based on the context switcher might not work perfectly.
+1. Hiding/showing a materialized view in the right context based on the context switcher might not work perfectly.
 3. Currently there is no way to force refresh a materialized view outside the normally set schedule (we are looking to add this later).
-4. Marking a materialized view as private does not work yet.
+3. Marking a materialized view as private does not work yet.
 Private materialized views will be available on premium tier plans and above in late August.
-5. All materialized views can be seen by other alpha testers currently (and later the public)
+4. All materialized views can be seen by other alpha testers currently (and later the public)

 **Matviews are marked separately in your query list and can also be filtered on.**